Searching For An Egg Donor Can Help You Prepare for Newborn Care by Anna Baylon, RN, BSN

 There are many variables in the search for the right egg donor and every Intended Parent lists in their criteria what they consider to be ideal.
 It is important to approach your search with an open mind knowing that your egg donor may not necessarily be just like you in every way you may have hoped but that she has admirable qualities of her own.
 Be armed with the knowledge that you have done your due diligence in your search and that you are now getting closer to your goal of a pregnancy.
 Your baby is unique from the moment he/she was conceived.
 I have seen thousands of babies and they all do not look alike or act alike, even at birth.
 Your baby may not have blue eyes or not learn how to breastfeed immediately or manage to escape the tightest of swaddles.
 Yet, once you take the baby home, you will quickly realize that not only will you face head on the challenges of parenting, but you will also bask in the glow of unconditional love.

-Anna is one of our Senior Case Managers.
+Anna is one of our Program Director.
 She also keeps up her nursing skills as a home visit nurse for newborns and moms.
 She provides guidance to new mothers as they return home from the hospital with lactation support, infant care, and postpartum education.
 Anna has had extensive experience as an RN in the postpartum unit, NICU, and Recovery Room of a freestanding women’s hospital in San Diego, CA.